 AMEB examinations are not a prerequisite for entry to the Bachelor of Music, but multi-year attainment in the AMEB system of repertoire, technical work (scales, arpeggios, etc.), and theory provides a strong preparation for our program.

 Entry to the Musicology & Ethnomusicology Major, Music Studies Major, and Performance Major is based on a performance audition.
 Applicants will be required to complete the requirements below.

-Note: Musicology & Ethnomusicology, Music Studies - Applicants interested in these pathways should apply to the Performance Major, with the possibility of transferring at a later point within the degree.
+Note: Applicants interested in the Musicology & Ethnomusicology or Music Studies majors should apply to the Performance Major, with the possibility of transferring at a later point within the degree.

 Performance audition (as applicable to the instrument)

 Audition pieces should be chosen from the Western Art Music repertoire (except for electric guitar and bass guitar).
 They should be of contrasting style, period, and composer (e.g. works from the Baroque, Romantic, and 20th-century repertoires), as applicable to the instrument.

 Woodwind, Brass, Strings, and Guitar applicants should prepare:

 - three contrasting pieces/movements demonstrating their skill on the instrument they wish to study (approx. 15-20 minutes in total).

 - three contrasting pieces demonstrating their skill (approx. 10 minutes in total).